joefallon/KissMVC/README.md

 KissMVC is a [Keep-It-Simple-Stupid](http://en.wikipedia.org/wiki/KISS_principle) and fast barebones MVC framework.

-> "Make everything as simple as possible, but not simpler." - Albert Einstein
+> "Make everything as simple as possible, but not simpler." -- Albert Einstein

+> "Simplicity is the ultimate sophistication." -- Leonardo da Vinci

+> "Perfection (in design) is achieved not when there is nothing more to add, but rather when there is nothing more to take away." -- Antoine de Saint-Exupery

+> "Simplicity is the soul of efficiency." -- Austin Freeman

+> "Simplicity is prerequisite for reliability." --Edsger W.Dijkstra

+> "Fools ignore complexity; pragmatists suffer it; experts avoid it; geniuses remove it." -- Alan Perlis

 It includes the following features: